The Benefits of Having a Sponsor/Sponsee Relationship in Recovery

 The book Twelve-Step Sponsorship: How It Works offers an impressive list of the benefits of sponsorship:

 - Shared experiences: Individuals new to recovery often feel isolated and alone.
-They may be uncertain about their status as an addict and may have a number of questions about what actually qualifies as an addiction (substance use disorder).
 Sponsors act as confidants that can put the individual’s experiences in perspective.
 Sponsors can help the individual to look at the big picture by sharing their own experiences (most of which are often very similar in nature) and helping the person in recovery get perspective on their situation.
 This lessens the burden of feeling isolated and alone.

 - A sense of hope and strength: For many individuals who are new to recovery, there is a sense of hopelessness and powerlessness regarding the future.
 Sponsors can help to instill a sense of hope, confidence, and optimism regarding the potential for success in recovery.
 By providing an example for the individual that despite all of the struggles that can occur during recovery, one can still maintain sobriety successfully, sponsors can instill feelings of competence and hope in their sponsees.